Nigeria culture or culture of Nigeria is simply the way of life of the people of Nigeria

-At some point it could be somehow amended and could possibly wear out.
+At some point, it could be somehow amended and could possibly wear out.

-Girls that are seen on trousers and skimpy tops (especially the ones that exposes their upper region or tummy) are either fined by the peer group or regarded as an irresponsible/ wayward person.
+Girls that are seen on trousers and skimpy tops (especially the ones that expose their upper region or tummy) are either fined by the peer group or regarded as an irresponsible/ wayward person.

 My sisters used to sit away and grumble at this issue of what to wear and what to avoid but that was a long time ago

-They came with a new order and way of life, they told us that women were more secured on trousers than those wrapper - The arrival of the missionaries in Nigeria was the beginning of the wearing off of Nigeria culture.
+They came with a new order and way of life, they told us that women were more secured on trousers than those wrappers – The arrival of the missionaries in Nigeria was the beginning of the demise of culture as we knew it.